-The characteristic symptoms are blackening of the crown tissues, which spreads to the pulp through the pedicel resulting rotting of the infected portion and separation of fingers from the hand.
+The characteristic symptoms are blackening of the crown tissues, which spreads to the pulp through the pedicel resulting in rotting of the infected portion and the separation of fingers from the hand.

 Dipping the bunches or hands in Thiobendazole or Benomyl and/or using fungicide impregnated cellulose pad for packing is recommended.

 6. Stem-end Rot

 The fungus enters through the cut stem or hand.
 The invaded flesh becomes soft and water-soaked.